xisio/yii2-upload-behavior/README.md

 This behavior automatically uploads file and fills the specified attribute with a value of the name of the uploaded file.

-In this behaviour added ability to load file from URL and local files.
+In this behaviour added ability to load file from URL and local files, and attach behavior for two or more attributes.

-This repo is fork https://github.com/mohorev/yii2-upload-behavior/
+This is an enhanced version of https://github.com/mohorev/yii2-upload-behavior/

 Installation
 ------------